trampgeek/moodle-filter_ace_inline/README.md

 =================
-A Moodle filter that displays code inline using the Ace editor, possibly also allowing a simple REPL mode if a sufficiently recent version of the CodeRunner question type plug in is installed.
+A Moodle filter that displays code inline using the Ace editor, possibly also allowing a simple REPL mode if a sufficiently recent version of the CodeRunner question type plugin is installed (currently only the 4.1.1 development version).

 Long Description
 ================